Close

 Types of Non-Economic Damages You Can Recover in Maryland

 You can claim numerous types of non-economic damages in a Maryland personal injury case.
 These damages are subjective in nature and can be hard to quantify.
-Your non-economic damages will be added up to determine whether they will be subject to the caps listed above.
-The following are the most common types of non-economic damages that you can claim in a personal injury lawsuit:
+Your non-economic damages will be added up to determine whether they will meet the caps listed above.
+Some of the most common types of non-economic damages that you can claim in a personal injury lawsuit include physical pain, mental anguish, loss of consortium, depression, and anxiety, among other intangible losses.

 Mental Anguish